quanzhuo/vscode-cmake-tools/README.md

-# CMake Tools
+# CMake Tools Fork

+This extension is a fork of `ms-vscode.cmake-tools`.
+It conflicts with the original extension, So be sure to disable or uninstall the original extension before installing this one.
+This fork aims to make CMake Tools work better with the clangd language server and support other debugging extensions.

+## Changes

+- Removed coupling with the Microsoft-maintained C/C++ extension
+- Debug functionality in the project status view now supports multiple extensions, currently supported: `C/C++ Debug`, `Kylin Native Debug`, `CodeLLDB`
+- Removed dependency on the `twxs.cmake` extension, now relies on the `CMake IntelliSense` extension
+- Always export the compile database even when using CMake presets
+- Disabled telemetry

-[CMake Tools](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cmake-tools) provides the native developer a full-featured, convenient, and powerful workflow for CMake-based projects in Visual Studio Code.
+[CMake Tools](https://marketplace.visualstudio.com/items?itemName=KylinIdeTeam.kylin-cmake-tools) provides the native developer a full-featured, convenient, and powerful workflow for CMake-based projects in Visual Studio Code.

 ## Important doc links

+The following documentation is provided by Microsoft.

 - [CMake Tools quick start](https://code.visualstudio.com/docs/cpp/CMake-linux)
 - [Configure and build a project with CMake Presets](docs/cmake-presets.md)